Creating a Suspended Ceiling

 - Right-click on it and select Rename from the contextual menu, then type a short, descriptive name like "Ceiling Wall Bracket".

 - Repeat the above steps to produce a profile for the suspended ceiling's T-Channels.
+When the T-channel has been added to the library you can close out of the CAD detail window.

 - A simple profile will be sufficient for creating a Materials List, but you can make the channel profile as simple or as detailed as you wish.